Skip to content

 REDIS_URL="redis://localhost:6379"

-Backfill mode: Start with --backfill to do a one-time bulk sync of all existing sites from the database into the cache.
+Start with --backfill to do a one-time bulk sync of all existing sites into cache.

-The hosting service subscribes to Redis pub/sub for cache invalidation messages from the firehose service.
-When it receives an invalidation, it evicts the affected entries from its hot and warm tiers so the next request fetches fresh content.
+It subscribes to Redis pub/sub for invalidation events from the firehose service.
+On invalidation, it evicts affected entries from hot and warm tiers so the next request fetches fresh content.

 Terminal window